micage2/jscom/README.md

 registered and integrate seamlessly into the built-in property tree.
 An example of this integration can be seen in shared/svg-property.js.

-The flexibility of the recursive definition of properties can go as far as self-modifying editors.
-Creating file formats "on the fly" or attaching to already instantiated external tree structures like the DOM.
+The flexibility of the recursive definition of properties together with an extendible type registry can go as far as self-modifying editors, creating file formats "on the fly" or attaching to already instantiated (live) external tree structures like the DOM.

 I focus on resizable, editor-oriented UI components for Single Page Applications (SPA's) similar to Visual Studio Code that needs to be extended permanantly as the project at